Omkaragrawal/LinkedinConnectionsHack/README.md

 });
 ```

-### do not run this all day long, and you won't be caught by the LinkedIn bot.
+### run only few times a day, then you won't be caught by the LinkedIn bot.